 An integrated approach to the diversity of life, emphasizing how chemical, physical, genetic, ecological and geologic processes contribute to the origin and maintenance of biological diversity.
 Topics to be covered include the evolution of metabolic pathways, multicellularity and structural complexity; causes and consequences of differences in diversity over space and time; the role of species interactions (including symbioses) as an evolutionary force; and the evolution of humans and their impact on the environment.

 We do not sing alone.
 On land, four kinds of animals produce songs or calls: birds, frogs, mammals, and insects.
 Some of these (and fish) also do so underwater.
 The principal sounds such animal species make are signaling behaviors directly related to mating success.
 They are of individuals, usually males, marking territories, and wooing mates.
 However, in any one location, species may also compete with one another for occupation of acoustic space (that is, for bandwidth) and otherwise optimize their sound signals to features of their environment.
-Read more about FR22t: Why We Animals Sing
+We will explore these topics and others as… Read more about FR22t: Why We Animals Sing